-A number of changes to the Commercial Vehicle Roadworthiness Test system, including those driven by EU Directive 2014/45, are due to come into force on 20 May 2018.
+A number of changes to the Commercial Vehicle Roadworthiness Test system, including those driven by EU Directive 2014/45, come into force on 20 May 2018.

 This page will give you a brief overview of those changes and which commercial vehicle owners and operators they will impact upon.

 Currently older vehicles, normally tested within the commercial vehicle test regime, are obliged to be tested annually even if they are not used for commercial purposes.

 From May 2018, these rules will change to the following:

 If your vehicle is converted or modified, for example from an M1 passenger vehicle to an N1 light commercial vehicle, from May 20 its test due date will be the “date of conversion” as recorded by the motor tax office.
 This means that the CRW expiry date for your vehicle, once it passes the CVR test, is aligned with the date of conversion rather than the date that your vehicle may have passed the test.
 Therefore there will be no advantage in delaying having your modified vehicles tested.

 From May if your vehicle is a used commercial imported vehicle (second-hand imported vehicle), its test due date will now be aligned with its date of first registration in Ireland.